annleeli/annleeli.github.io/Projects.md

 ---
 layout: page
-title: Projects7
+title: Projects
 ---
 Some of my previous and ongoing projects.
 ## Eat the Sweets
 A fast-pased, vertical-scrolling platformer game created in Turing.
+Goal is to collect as many sweets as you can without falling off before reaching the goal.
+This was my first experience in creating a game.
+Some graphics are created by me, while others are borrowed from MapleStory.